GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 ## Compositing Animations

 With the Web Animations API, you can now composite your animations, meaning they can be additive or accumulative.
 [Composite modes](https://css-tricks.com/additive-animation-web-animations-api/) allow developers to write distinct animations and have control over how effects are combined.
-Three composite modes are now supported: `replace` (the default mode), `add`, and `accumulate`.
+Three composite modes are now supported: `"replace"` (the default mode), `"add"`, and `"accumulate"`.

 When you composite animations, a developer can write short, distinct effects and see them combined together: